Megan Thee Stallion Drags Tory Lanez & Ex-BFF Kelsey On Her Diss Track “Shots Fired”

 A p-ssy n-gga with a p-ssy gun in his feelings

-Kelsey Nicole, Megan’s ex-best friend, who has been seen hanging out with J Prince and Carl Crawford, letting us know the rumors are true that her and Meg had a falling out.
+Kelsey Nicole, Megan’s ex-best friend, who has been seen hanging out with J Prince and Carl Crawford, letting us know the rumors are true that she and Meg had a falling out.
 Of course, Meg made sure to give her a stray bullet just to let her know s**t ain’t sweet.

 “And if it weren’t for me, same week, you would have been indicted (Should’ve let them lock your ass up)